bindung/TextBoxes-TensorFlow/README.md

 # TextBoxes-TensorFlow
 TextBoxes re-implementation using tensorflow.
-This project is greatly inspired by [slim project](https://github.com/tensorflow/models/tree/master/slim) And many functions are modified based on [SSD-tensorflow project](https://github.com/balancap/SSD-Tensorflow) Later, we will overwrite this project so make it more flexiable and modularized.
+Much more info can be found in [Textbox](https://arxiv.org/pdf/1611.06779.pdf) and [SSD](https://arxiv.org/abs/1512.02325) This project is greatly inspired by [slim project](https://github.com/tensorflow/models/tree/master/slim)
+And many functions are modified based on [SSD-tensorflow project](https://github.com/balancap/SSD-Tensorflow)
+Now the pipeline is much clear and can be resued in any tf projects.

 Author:
 	Daitao Xing : dx383@nyu.edu